hieuhieu2202/SendNotif/README.md

 RemoteControlApi
 =================

-This project exposes a notification API that accepts optional file attachments.
+This project exposes a notification API for sending notifications with optional links and file attachments.

 ## Run